REGI Base Foundation

 The REGI Base facility, in July 2012, currently under construction within the town of Svémyslice.

 The REGI Base Foundation is a nonprofit organization based in Prague, Czech Republic, which provides medical treatment for veterans of foreign wars.

 With a facility currently being constructed in Svémyslice, Czech Republic.

 The intent is to provide a location where wounded warriors can receive year-round care if they cannot be treated at home or by the state.

 Origins

 The inspiration for REGI Base Foundation came after Chief Warrant Officer Jiří (Regi) Schams was severely wounded during a suicide attack in March 2008 in the Helmand province of Afghanistan.
 Regi himself had little chance for survival after the attack, but showed signs of improvement after several months of treatment.
-Regi was confined to a wheelchair due to his brain injury that had affected his motor skills and coordination.
+Regi used a wheelchair due to his brain injury that had affected his motor skills and coordination.
 Regi died on January 7, 2015, due to complications from cancer.
 His legacy and inspiration live on to continue the treatment and care for wounded veterans from across the globe.